GBAF Logo

 Details of the Attack

-Statements from Separatist Group
+Statement from the Separatist Group

-Sebby Sambom, a spokesperson for the West Papua National Liberation Army (TPNPB), an armed separatist group, said that their troops shot dead American pilot Nicholas F. Gosselin and set his plane on fire after it landed in the Yahukimo region of Highland Papua province.
+Sebby Sambom, a spokesperson for the West Papua National Liberation Army (TPNPB), an armed separatist group, said on Thursday that their troops shot dead American pilot Nicholas F. Gosselin and set his plane on fire after it landed in the Yahukimo region of Highland Papua province.

-He said the aircraft had been "frequently dropping Indonesian military personnel and violating the TPNPB's ultimatum."
+He said the aircraft had been "frequently dropping Indonesian military personnel and violating the TPNPB's ultimatum", and said there would be more attacks if Indonesia kept allowing civilian aircraft to enter rebel-controlled red zones of Papua.

-Reactions and Further Details
+Reactions and Related Incidents

-International and Government Response
+International and Local Responses

 About the Aircraft and Operator

 The aircraft is owned by airline operator PT AMA, whose planes carry food, fuel and mail to remote villages in Papua, according to its website.
+PT AMA did not respond to a request for comment.

-Context: Previous Incidents
+Previous High-Profile Incidents

 Key Takeaways